wandmagic/metaschema-java/CONTRIBUTING.md

 - Tone
    - Do ask open-ended questions and avoid making opinionated statements.
    - Do keep feedback positive.
 Consider the effort the author spent writing the PR.
 Celebrate good work.
    - Do differentiate between nits and suggestions vs blocking feedback.
 Limit nits.
+Use [Conventional Comments](https://conventionalcomments.org) to the greatest extent possible.
    - Do consider how your feedback could be addressed by follow-on work.
 Consider opening new issues for less significant concerns.
 - Unit Testing
    - Do consider the coverage of test cases.
 Do the unit tests cover major code paths and error conditions?